freia-lab/e3-cm/doc/readme.txt

 TestEssProtoFreia_20190617 - KG, Added state of 2K operation sequence (SQ9_state) from HNOSS to DB102.
 			     Added parameter S8_P_CV01 in db100/db101 and FC33.

+TestEssProtoFreia_20190619 - KG, Added S8_paprameters data block.
+Disabled LT01 PID in step4 (precooling) of2K operation (OB35).
+			     Fixed bug: LT01 PID showed status on even if CV01 was in manual mode (OB35).
+			     Added VBox:TT03 and CM:TT02 to IOC2PLC db.
+Added all functions in grafcet to handle the 2K operation.